 Where you market your proposition is incredibly important.
 In this digital age, buying behaviors are constantly changing, and distributors must go where the customers are, instead of waiting for the customers to come to them.
 Our instincts – and the fact that we have plenty of millennial-aged people in our organization – suggested social media.
 But then the question came up of ‘which platforms?’

 Moody Month's experience with our target market indicated that Instagram was an effective commercial channel for this segment.
 Similar to what newspapers, TV, and radio were to previous generations, social media is to millennial women.
 The social platform Instagram, specifically, is where they connect with friends and peers, engage with brands, and learn about the world.
 The consumer testing we conducted further validated this.

 Partnering with Influencers to Reach Millennial Women

 So, how can we best leverage this channel?
 Our plan is to test a strategy that many millennials are familiar with: using social media influencers to get the word out.
 Our roster of influencers includes a finance coach, a confidence coach, and a woman who battled cancer at the age of 31 and whose friends crowd-funded so that she could remain in her apartment.
 The team will track how these partnerships impacted conversions and costs and will uncover whether leveraging influencers in this way will enable the distributor to increase conversion rates.

-Once Plan V Care launches, we'll undoubtedly learn many things, but our proposed strategy will help answer two crucial questions about marketing to millennial women:
+Now that Plan V Care is live, we'll undoubtedly learn many things, including the answers to two crucial questions about marketing to millennial women: